wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Data Operations.md

 - It deletes the specified index items from a list.
 ### Cull Pattern:
 ###### Filters *lists* according to a repeating pattern of Boolean values.
+Removes elements in a list using a repeating bit mask.
+- Inputs:
+	- (L):  List to cull.
+	- (P): Culling pattern.
+- Outputs:
+	- (L): Culled list.

 ### Shift List component:
 ###### Shifting items in a list.